bees-hive/elegant-git/CONTRIBUTING.md

 The project is released based on a decision of the maintainers or a request from the community (a comment in a pull request or an issue).
 And [Semantic Versioning 2.0][semver] is used as a control mechanism of version numbers.
 Such release approach requires ready-to-release contributions within a single pull request.
-This allows releasing `master` branch at any point of time.
+This allows releasing `main` branch at any point of time.

 ## Documentation management
 All project-related documentation is stored along with source code.
 It is